dzshy/reinforth/README.md

 ### Recursion

-Unlike other Forth, you can do recursion.
+Unlike other Forth, you can do recursion directly.

 ```
 : fibo ( recursive fibonacci )